Average Per Person Giving in the Church

 Rough estimate

-Using this methodology, our best estimate was that average giving fell somewhere in this “middle” range.”
+Our best estimate at the time was that average giving fell somewhere in this “middle” range.”
 Thankfully, data from other researchers Lake Institute on Faith & Giving (2017), United Method Congregations (2018), Philanthropy Roundtable (2014), Leadership Network (2018), Tony Morgan (2013).indicated that this granular estimate was in the right ballpark.
 In fact, these other sources indicated that average PPG for all American churches between 2013 and 2018 was somewhere between $2,000 to $2,700 per person, with an overall average of $2,297.

 Precise figures

-The most noticeable similarity between these two distribution graphs are their medians.
-They are virtually identical!
-In fact, the nationwide median household income of $67,521 converts to an estimate per person figure $2,669, which is only $69 higher than the current median inside of the church of $2,600.
+It is hard to ignore the similarity between these two distributions, especially the 2023 medians which are almost identical!
 Any disparity between the two graphs is likely function of differences between churchgoers and the nation as a whole in terms of demographics (e.g., household size, socioeconomic status, location).

 The similarity between these two graphs was so striking that we investigated this relationship using historical data.
-The results of that analysis indicate that upwards of 90.8% of observable changes in average giving for the church, as a whole, can be explained by these three variables related to the US economy.
+The results of that analysis indicate that around 82% of the changes we can observe in average per person giving in the church, as a whole, can be explained by changes in median household income, unemployment, and family or household size.

 Budget versus attendance

 Churches span a wide range of size and budgets—anywhere from 20 to 20,000 people and $50,000 to $50 million.
-To visualize this massive scale, ChurchSalary plotted the 2,949 churches surveyed on a logarithmic scale for both the x- and y-axis.
+To visualize this massive scale, ChurchSalary plotted data from 4,237 churches on a logarithmic scale for both the x- and y-axis.
 Using this log scale reveals that the relationship between budget and size for churches is not linear.

 A linear trendline on a logarithmic graph would curve left at the lower end of the scale.
 The power curve we observe instead indicates that, on average, PPG decreases as churches grow.
 The smallest congregations (or church plants) are often powered by outside funding and/or extremely committed families.
 The average size of contributions from each new family decreases significantly until churches reach the second complexity hurdle.